Wayne Sleep: Popular culture

-Sleep is a subject in David Hockney's painting George Lawson and Wayne Sleep (1972-75), which is exhibited at the Tate in London.
+Sleep is a subject in David Hockney's painting George Lawson and Wayne Sleep (1972–75), which is exhibited at the Tate in London.

 Sleep is mentioned in "Never Say Alan Again", an episode from the second series of I'm Alan Partridge.
-When Michael's Americanophile friend Tex mentions that "[my idol] has gotta be Wayne", Alan mistakenly concludes he means Sleep.
+When Michael (Simon Greenall)'s Americanophile friend Tex (Peter Serafinowicz) mentions that "[my idol] has gotta be Wayne", Alan Partridge (Steve Coogan) mistakenly concludes he means Sleep.
 Tex tries to correct this misconception by drawling "Get on yer horse and drink yer milk" in an approximation of John Wayne's voice, but Alan is merely further confirmed in his belief that Sleep is the man to whom Tex is referring.

 Sleep is mentioned numerous times in the film Billy Elliot and in the British stage musical version of this film.
 (On Broadway, references to Sleep were changed to Rudolf Nureyev.)

 The diminutive and frizz-haired Green Wing character Martin Dear (played by Karl Theobald) refers to Sleep as the celebrity to whom he was most flattered to have his appearance compared.

-In Sean Lock's 15 Storeys High, Sleep is one of several people to whom Vince addresses a letter.
+In Sean Lock's 15 Storeys High, Sleep is one of several people to whom Lock's character Vince Clark addresses a letter.

 In 2017, Sleep performed at Dame Vera Lynn's 100th birthday celebrations at the London Palladium.

-In 2020, Sleep was portrayed by dancer Jay Webb on the TV series The Crown, during its reenactment of Sleep's performance with Diana, Princess of Wales, at the Royal Opera House.
+In 2020, Sleep was portrayed by dancer Jay Webb in "Avalanche", a season 4 episode of the TV series The Crown, depicting Sleep's performance with Diana, Princess of Wales (Emma Corrin), at the Royal Opera House.